BetonQuest/BetonQuest/docs/Documentation/Features/Npcs.md

 Npcs are defined in the `npcs` section.

 === "Citizens"
+    !!! note ""
         ```YAML title="Example"
         npcs:
           innkeeper: citizens 0
           mayorHans: citizens 4
           guard: citizens Guard byName
         ```

         You simply use the Citizens NPC id as argument.
         To acquire the NPCs ID select the NPC using `/npc select`, then run `/npc id`.

         You can also get a NPC by its name with the `byName` argument.
         That is useful when you have many NPCs with the same name which should all start the same conversation or count together in the `npcinteract` and `npckill` objectives.

 === "FancyNpcs"
+    !!! note ""
         ```YAML title="Example"
         npcs:
           innkeeper: FancyNpcs dc8f2889-ed79-455e-944b-115dae978737
           mayorHans: FancyNpcs 72910823-c0c3-499d-adcc-d31cb75963c0
           guard: FancyNpcs Guard byName
         ```

         You simply use the FancyNpcs Npc id as argument.
         To acquire the Npcs ID use the `/npc nearby` command and copy the `UUID` from the Npc info.

         You can also get a Npc by its name with the `byName` argument.
         That is useful when you have many Npcs with the same name which should all start the same conversation or count together in the `npcinteract` and `npckill` objectives.

 === "ZNPCsPlus"
+    !!! note ""
         ```YAML title="Example"
         npcs:
           bernhard: ZNPCsPlus bernhard
           guard: ZNPCsPlus Guard10
         ```

         You simply use the ZNPCsPlus NPC ID as argument.
         To acquire the NPCs ID use the `/npc near 5` command and copy the `ID` from the NPC info.

 !!! warning
     If there are more NPCs than one NPC with the same name, and you select multiple NPCs by name (like by using